aarmn/llm-literacy-for-programmers-a-tool-oriented-approach/slides.md

 # Commonly Used Jargon: Decoding the Lingo

 <v-clicks>

-- **SoTA (State-of-the-Art)**: The best-performing model/technique for a specific task *right now*.

-- **Cutting-edge/Bleeding-edge**: Very new, promising, but maybe not fully proven or widely adopted SoTA.

 - **Diffusion**: An architecture which is commonly used in image generation but recently is being explored for text, its main ability, is speed and non‑autoregressive generation, making it perfect for blank filling, and probably, style transfer of text.